day8/re-frame/README.md

 ## The Parts

-To explain **re-frame**, I'll incrementally develop a diagram, explaining each part as it is added.
+To explain re-frame, I'll incrementally develop a diagram, explaining each part as it is added.

 Along the way, I'll be using [reagent] at an intermediate to advanced level.
 But this is no introductory reagent tutorial and you will need to have done one of those before continuing here.
 Try
 [Introductory Tutorial](http://reagent-project.github.io/) or